rice-solar-physics/hot_plasma_single_nanoflares/README.md

 * [nbflow](https://github.com/jhamrick/nbflow) -- follow the install instructions
 * [EBTEL_analysis](https://github.com/wtbarnes/EBTEL_analysis) -- no install needed, we'll just add the code to our path in the notebook; clone it into the directory `$EXP_DIR`

+Alternatively, if you're using conda, you can clone the included conda environment by running `conda env create -f environment.yml` and then switching to it by running `source activate hot_plasma_1_paper`.

 ### C++
 There are also a few C/C++ dependencies that are a bit more difficult to obtain.
 Clone all of these repositories into the same root directory, `$EXP_DIR`.